Running Pace Chart for All Levels

 Race Pacing Tips

-To remember your critical goal times for running the race, you can write them down someplace visible — many runners write their goal pace times on their hands.
+A quick way to remember your critical goal times for running the race is to write them down someplace visible.
+Many runners write their goal pace times on their hands or arms.
 You can also put the numbers on a little card to refer to during the race or on your phone in an easy-to-access spot.

-For most races, the most essential time marks are the midway point and the end of the race.
-So even if you can only remember two times, choose these two to gauge how you’re doing at the midpoint and end of the race.
+For most races, the crucial time marks are the midway point and the end of the race.
+So even if you can only remember two times, choose these two to gauge your average pace and see how you’re doing at the midpoint and end of the race.

 The pace chart can help you step up your running pace and see when you are going too slow in a race, but it can also help you slow down.
 Many runners get caught up in the excitement and nervousness of racing and start out too fast, then crash and burn later in the race.
 Whether you’re training for a 5K race or a marathon, remember that a steady pace is vital to accomplishing your goal time, so don’t go out too fast at the beginning of the race.